arduino/help-center-content/content/About Arduino/Compatible Products/Licensing-for-products-based-on-Arduino.md

 id: 4415094490770
 ---

-This article describes the rules under which you can distribute a product based on Arduino.
-These rules apply to all derived products regardless of them being commercial or not, open-source or not.
+This article describes the rules under which you can distribute a product or project based on Arduino.
+These rules apply to all derived products and projects regardless of them being commercial or not, open-source or not.

+> **Note:**
+>
-> **Note:** you can freely use Arduino hardware and software for your personal or internal purposes with no restrictions.
-These rules apply only when you distribute products based on Arduino to third parties.
-If you comply with these rules, you can distribute your software/hardware products for free or under commercial conditions.
+> * You can freely use Arduino hardware and software for your personal purposes, or within your company or organization, with no restrictions.
+The rules described in this document apply only when you distribute products based on Arduino to third parties or you make them public in any form.
+> * If you comply with the open-source licenses of Arduino, you can distribute your software/hardware products for free or commercially.
+This document provides a summary of such rules for your convenience and does not waive the need to get professional legal advice.

 A derived product can be based on Arduino hardware designs, Arduino software components, or both.
 For each category, different rules apply and your product must comply with all of them.